If you are looking for ways to share files, you probably have asked yourself the following question:

-Why should you pay for a Virtual Data Room when file sharing platforms as Dropbox or Box.net or Google Docs are free?
+'Why should one pay for a Virtual Data Room when file-sharing platforms such as Dropbox, Box.net, or Google Docs are free?'

-When it comes to sharing important confidential documents, it’s important to be able to distinguish between these different online services.
+When it comes to sharing confidential documents, it’s important to be able to distinguish among these different online services.
 The short answer is that they were built for different purposes.
-VDR’s have advanced capabilities tailored for secure transactional work, while consumer type services cater to the common user.
+VDR’s have advance capabilities tailored for secure transactional work, while consumer-type services cater to the common user.

-3) Advanced Functionalities
+3. Advanced Functionalities

-A virtual data room offers advanced functionalities that make communications simpler and more efficient than a consumer based file sharing service.
+A virtual data room offers advanced functionalities that make communications simpler and more efficient than a consumer-based file sharing service.

 With some of the more sophisticated providers you can control whether users can copy, print, forward or alter a document, and can even block the use of the “print screen” key, and add a personalized watermark.
-These rules remain enforced even after the document is taken offline e.g. saved to a user’s desktop PC.
+These rules remain enforced even after the document is taken offline, for e.g., saved to a user’s PC.
 If a deal ends or a user is removed from the project, any files that they might have on their desktop can be remotely locked down.
 Try doing that with a consumer file sharing service!

 - Ideally, a data room will have a Q&A feature where buyers and sellers can post questions and comments to specific documents in a supervised manner to optimize time and relevance.
 Furthermore, this feature allows you to reply to more than one question at a time, create hyperlinks to other documents in your reply, and when you’re all finished, export the entire Q&A forum to Microsoft Excel for your records.